Currency: New Taiwan Dollar

 residues on imported fruits, including apples, pears and

 cherries.
 Samples are tested using multiple residue analysis for

 approximately 200 chemicals.

-shipment, then all shipments imported by this company will be
+second time, then all shipments imported by this company will be

 subject to testing.
 Release of these shipments is not permitted

 until testing is completed.
-The upgrade of the testing

-shipment that violated the regulations.”
+violated the regulations.